Tianzhou 4

-Tianzhou 4 (天舟四号) was the fourth mission of the Tianzhou-class unmanned cargo spacecraft, and the third resupply mission to Tiangong Space Station carrying 5 tons of cargos and 1 ton of propellant.
+Tianzhou 4 (天舟四号) was the fourth mission of the Tianzhou-class uncrewed cargo spacecraft, and the third resupply mission to Tiangong Space Station carrying 5 tons of cargos and 1 ton of propellant.
 It is the largest load capacity cargo spacecraft that is on active duty.
 It launched on 9 May 2022, docking successfully with the Tiangong space station at the aft port 6 hours after launch.
 Like previous Tianzhou missions, the spacecraft launched from the Wenchang Satellite Launch Center in Hainan, China on a Long March 7 rocket.

 It is a part of the construction of the Tiangong space station, and is the third cargo resupply mission to the already launched Tianhe core module (CCM).

 Spacecraft

 The Tianzhou cargo spacecraft has several notable differences with the Tiangong-1 from which it is derived.
 It has only three segments of solar panels (against 4 for Tiangong), but has 4 maneuvering engines (against 2 for Tiangong).